Nathan-Mortell/490-VPN-Capstone-Project/README.md

 ![test](https://imgur.com/V3V1f1y.png)

 I'll be quickly going over WireGuard and why its as popular as it is.
 First, WireGuard has a simple network interface, it works by adding and removing routes with route(8) or ip-route(8) and works with all networking utilities.
 Specific aspects of the interface are configured using the wg(8) tool which acts as a tunnel interface.
-Wireguard provides an example of how it associates tunnel IP addresses with public keys and remote endpoints.
+WireGuard provides an example of how it associates tunnel IP addresses with public keys and remote endpoints.
 When the interface sends a packet to a peer, it does the following:

 1. This packet is meant for 192.168.30.8.
 Which peer is that?
 Let me look...
 Okay, it's for peer ABCDEFGH.
 (Or if it's not for any configured peer, drop the packet.)
 2. Encrypt entire IP packet using peer ABCDEFGH's public key.